dj-wasabi/ansible-zabbix-agent/README.md

 ```
 UserParameter=mysql.ping_to,mysqladmin -uroot ping | grep -c alive
 ```

-You can change offcourse the name of the file to whatever you want (Same for the UserParameter line ;-) )
+You can extend your zabbix configuration by adding items yourself that do specific checks which aren't in the zabbix core itself.
+You can change offcourse the name of the file to whatever you want (Same for the UserParameter line(s) ;-) )

 License
 -------